- Category

 When in the operating room, ophthalmologists perform several important procedures such as:

 The core difference between ophthalmologists and optometrists is similar to the difference between specialized care and your primary care physician.
 Your optometrist oversees the general health of your eyes and takes care of the day-to-day vision and eye concerns that you may face.
 Ophthalmologists come in when there is a specific issue that requires specialty care.
-While both can perform eye exams, optometrists typically treat general eye health concerns and ophthalmologists take care of specialized eye health needs.
-Each offers important services, but it is important to remember they have different specialties.
+While both can perform eye exams, optometrists typically treat general eye health concerns, and ophthalmologists take care of specialized eye health needs.
+Each type of eye doctor offers important services, but it is important to remember they have different specialties.

-You may have heard of opticians and wonder how they relate to optometrists and ophthalmologists.
+You may have heard of opticians and wondered how they relate to optometrists and ophthalmologists.
 An optician is a technician skilled in fitting eyeglasses and lenses as prescribed by your optometrist.
 Opticians don’t conduct exams or visual tests, which is why they are not listed separately in our directory.

-This depends on your specific need, but generally speaking here are the guidelines on which type of eye doctor you should see:
+This depends on your specific need, but generally speaking, here are the guidelines on which type of eye doctor you should see:

-Both Optometrists and Ophthalmologists are always looking out for your total, not just visual health and are a key part of your overall health care team.
-Whatever your need may be, an O.D., D.O., or M.D., you can find them within the VSP network of highly knowledgeable doctors.
+Both optometrists and ophthalmologists are always looking out for your total, not just visual, health and are a key part of your overall healthcare team.
+Whatever your need may be — an O.D., D.O., or M.D. — you can find them within the VSP network of highly knowledgeable doctors.

 Disclaimer: Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.